importantimport/hatsu/README.md

 # Hatsu「初」

-Bring your blog to Fediverse.
+Bring your static site to Fediverse.
 [WIP]

 ## Development